-All the partnerships developed by IFP Energies nouvelles (IFPEN) with industry are implemented on a global scale.
+The partnerships developed by IFP Energies nouvelles (IFPEN) with industry are often implemented on a global scale.
 These partnerships are most numerous in its traditional sectors of activity.
 They involve oil, gas and related companies, motor vehicle manufacturers and equipment suppliers, etc.

 However, the number of partnerships in the new energy technologies (NETs) sector is growing significantly.

 IFPEN's model for the industrial development of its R&D results

 “The IFPEN Group's subsidiaries, flagships of industry that are among the best in their respective fields, have created some 400 jobs in the past five years.” >> Interview

 IFPEN proposes several different types of collaborative R&D projects.

 Bilateral research contracts involve IFPEN and its partner jointly funding a research project and defining rules relating to ownership of the results.
 IFPEN works with over a hundred industrial partners in France or internationally.
 In the field of oil and gas production hoses, IFPEN has been working in partnership with Technip for a number of years.